 - Associations, boards and committees

-Founded in 1622 by Prince Archbishop Paris Lodron and re-established in 1962, today the PLUS is the largest educational institution in Salzburg.
+Founded in 1622 by Prince Archbishop Paris Lodron and re-established in 1962, today the University of Salzburg is the largest educational institution in Salzburg.

 - Research awards and prizes